Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/diffusion_automaton.md

 A grid showing an update to the system in the previous figure after diffusion of particles after a single time step.
 {: style="font-size: medium;"}

-**Note:** The sum of the values in the grid in the figure above is 1, which is the same as the sum of the values in our original figure.
-Regardless of how many times we update the grid, the sum of the values should be 1 to ensure the conservation of total mass in the system.
+**Note:** The sum of the values in each grid in the figure above is equal to 1, which ensures the conservation of total mass in the system.
 {: .notice--info}

 After an additional time step, the particles continue to diffuse outward.
 For example, each diagonal neighbor of the central cell in the above figure, which has a concentration of 0.05 after one time step, will lose all of its particles in the following step.
 Each of these cells will also gain 20% of the particles from two of its adjacent neighbors, along with 5% of the particles from the central square (which doesn't have any particles).
 This makes the updated concentration of this cell after two time steps equal to 2(0.2)(0.2) + 0.05(0) = 0.08.